Tom Loten

-Thomas William Loten (born 8 January 1999) is an English cricketer.
+Thomas William Loten (born 8 January 1999) is a retired English cricketer.
 He made his List A debut on 6 May 2019, for Yorkshire in the 2019 Royal London One-Day Cup.
 He made his first-class debut on 23 September 2019, for Yorkshire in the 2019 County Championship.
+He signed a two-year contract with Nottinghamshire after being released by Yorkshire at the end of the 2022 season.
+Loten announced his retirement from professional cricket in September 2024.